Councilmember Kshama Sawant recall won’t be on Seattle’s November ballot, despite summer of signature collecting

 “They know the electorate for a special winter election … will be older, wealthier and whiter,” he said.
 “We wanted high turnout.”

 Each campaign has reported more than $620,000 in donations.
 Recall Sawant has reported more than $160,000 in legal expenses, while Sawant’s court defense was covered by the city.
-Recall Sawant spent close to $6,000 on sky-banner flights in July.
+Recall Sawant spent close to $6,000 on sky-banner flights in July, as covered at the time by Capitol Hill Seattle Blog.
 Recall Sawant has about 4,700 reported donors, including about 1,600 from District 3.
 Kshama Solidarity has about 6,700 reported donors, including about 2,200 from District 3.

 The recall process has been a slog, and some Recall Sawant supporters have become impatient, but the campaign is determined to see the effort through, Bridger said, predicting high turnout whenever an election is held.